sunnycs/testOpencvCmake/README.md

 # testOpencvCmake

-show how to compile OpenCV project using cmake
+show how to compile an OpenCV project by cmake